 Fig and Strawberry Jam.
 Lucky me, my Daddy has a Fig tree's and this year I took complete advantage of them.
 Yeah Yeah I did not think these little fruit's were any good.

-When I think of Fig's I think of Prunes and Senior and frankly having to go to the bathroom.
+When I think of Fig's I think of Prunes and frankly having to go to the bathroom.

 Seriously how wrong could one girl be.
 This Jam is so good!

 I am looking forward to Fig season this year